shawnw/icu4tcl/README.md

 Returns the decimal digit value of the character in the specified radix (Defaults to 10), or -1.
 Radix can be between 2 and 36.

+#### icu::char number cp

+Returns the floating-point value of the character, or NaN.

 ### icu::string

 Ensemble with various string-related commands.
 Unlike the ones in